PostHog/meta/requests-for-comments/2021-10-05-group-analytics.md

 - Have an overview of groups and their relations with users
 - Feature flags: roll out feature group-by-group

-For PostHog the product, the 3 groups we would use are:
+For PostHog the product, the 3 group types we would use are:

 - Instances (e.g. cloud, posthog.someproduct.org, …)
 - Organizations